 Some of our most beautiful native plants do not belong in our gardens.
 When you see them for sale in a nursery, they are more often than not dug from the wild.
-The most common species collected in the wild are ferns and slow-growing woodland wildflowers such as trillium, bloodroot, hepatica, Dutchman’s breeches, trout lily and lady slipper orchids.
+The most common species collected in the wild are ferns, slow-growing woodland wildflowers such as trillium, bloodroot, hepatica, Dutchman’s breeches, trout lily, lady slipper orchids, and sods of bunchberry and lowbush blueberry.

 The pink lady slipper orchid is a good example of a wild creature that does not want to be tamed.
 Blooming in late spring, this acid-woodlands plant looks like no other, and a large patch in bloom is spectacular.
 It is easily recognized by its pink pouch-shaped flower on a single 12-inch stem with two bright-green pleated leaves at its base.
 The flowers are a challenge to pollinate and it is the native bumblebees that are up for the task of climbing through the narrow opening down to the base of the pouch where they hope to find nectar.
 There is no nectar, just pollen, so after visiting a few flowers, the bees learn it is not worth the effort and hence many flowers do not get pollinated and produce seeds.
 If, however, a flower is successfully pollinated, it will produce thousands of tiny seeds.
 These seeds, like the plant, depend on wild soil fungi to germinate and grow.